andrewpfunk/serverless-tutorial/README.md

 This tutorial has shown that it is possible to develop and deploy a full-stack web app using only a web browser.
 Eventually you will want to do local development on your computer.
 Here are the basic steps.

 - If necessary, install git: https://github.com/git-guides/install-git

+Note: this is not a tutorial about Git.
+Here is a great place to start: https://learngitbranching.js.org/

 ## Part Five: Extra Credit